HosnaJabbari/Knotty/Original_CCJ/README.md

 ```

 ##### Usage:
-Run from commandline, where /<sequence> is the input RNA sequence:
+Run from commandline, where \<sequence> is the input RNA sequence:
 ./CCJ \<sequence>

 Example: ./CCJ "GCAACGAUGACAUACAUCGCUAGUCGACGC"